Swallowing Disorders in New Jersey

 How Do You Treat a Swallowing Disorder?

-- Dysphagia therapy: Exercises and strategies are provided by a speech and language pathologist who specializes in dysphagia to help strengthen the muscles of swallowing, re-coordinate the timing of your swallow, and encourage a safe and effective swallow.
+Exercises and strategies are provided by a speech and language pathologist who specializes in dysphagia to help strengthen the swallowing muscles, re-coordinate the timing of your swallow, and encourage a safe and effective swallow.

-- Esophageal Dilation: If you have a tight esophageal sphincter or an esophageal stricture, your doctor may perform a procedure to stretch or dilate the esophagus.
+If you have a tight esophageal sphincter or an esophageal stricture, your doctor may perform a minimally invasive procedure to stretch or dilate the esophagus.

-- Feeding Tube: In most severe cases, a swallowing disorder can lead to an inability to eat or drink completely or not enough to maintain proper nutrition.
-In these cases, a feeding tube may be placed.
+In most severe cases, a swallowing disorder can lead to an inability to eat or drink completely or not enough to maintain proper nutrition.
+In these cases, a feeding tube may be placed for those with difficulty swallowing.

-Surgery: For some disorders, surgical techniques such as cricopharyngeal myotomy for Zenker’s diverticulectomy may be necessary to resolve the dysphagia.
+Surgery: For some disorders or swallowing problems, surgical techniques such as cricopharyngeal myotomy for Zenker’s diverticulectomy may be necessary to resolve the dysphagia.